rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/_index.md

 # YAML Customization

 If you define an RKE template as a YAML file, you can modify this [example RKE template YAML]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rke-templates/example-yaml).
+The YAML in the RKE template uses the same customization that Rancher uses when creating an RKE cluster, but since the YAML is located within the context of a Rancher provisioned cluster, you will need to nest the RKE template customization under the `rancher_kubernetes_engine` directive in the YAML.

 The RKE documentation also has [annotated]({{<baseurl>}}/rke/latest/en/example-yamls/) `cluster.yml` files that you can use for reference.